Cookzz/joel-bot-v2/README.md

 - [ ] Support playlists
 - [X] Move songs (for example, from position 5 to 2)
 - [X] Remove songs from queue
+- [X] Fully clear an entire queue including downloads (if loop isn't enabled, so cached ones are safe)
 - [X] Get details of currently playing song
 - [X] Show queue list
 - [X] Add loop feature
 - [X] Leave voice call

 # TODO
-- Have a proper working playlist support (previous attempts bricked it for some reason)
+- Have a proper working playlist support (previous attempts bricked the bot)
 - Implement worker threads (multi-threading) so that playlists can be processed independently
 - Further refactoring (i have a headache just from my own code even though i'm the one who wrote it)